Scotland

 In the mood for something artistic?
 Mrs. Pots Arts n’ Crafts, on North Marine Road, offers a creative afternoon for people of all ages.
 It is a pottery painting shop, great for making a masterpiece or allowing children to play with paint.
 To book visit Mrs Pots Facebook page.

 Another indoor activity, in case of rain, is Mini Monsters Indoor Play Area.
-There are soft play areas for children of all ages, as well as laser tag, and food.
+There are soft play areas for children of all ages, as well as laser tag and food.
 Located at the Esk Leisure, just outside of Whitby.

 Finally, Whitby has a great selection of restaurants to choose from during your visit.
 Hadley’s is a family friendly fish and chip restaurant.
 It offers views of the sea and a selection of simple food, sure to be accepted even by picky children.